nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 ### 1.1 Background

-**_Welcome to Click_!** It's a Java-based  Command-Line Interface for Cramming and Knowledge (CLICK), providing a one-stop access point for managing various parts of your Computing student life here at NUS.
-We aim to provide a simple interface that quantifies how you use your time and if you're taking care of your overall well-being.
+Click is a Java-based Command-Line Application targeted at Computing students at NUS.

+Click aims to provide an all-in-one platform for students to:
+1. Manage modules and zoom links
+1. Manage tasks and compile them onto a calendar
+1. Manage journals and notebooks
+1. Manage food intake and consumption

 ### 1.2 Purpose